-Nerd Nite NYC returns to Littlefield for the final Nite of the season on Tuesday (yes, a Tuesday) featuring presentations about fatbergs, start-up scammers, and Gizmondo.
-And we bring hetero/straight speed dating back for the first time in a long time so that 15 single ladies and 15 single fellas can find someone with whom to enjoy the summer and beyond.
-Tickets here: https://www.eventbrite.com/e/nerd-nite-tickets-58384503622
+Nerd Nite NYC returns to Littlefield in Brooklyn for the final Nite of our season on Tuesday (yes, a Tuesday) May 14, 2019 featuring presentations about fatbergs, start-up scammers, and Gizmondo.
+And trivia is back for a final time too, so bring some pals, form a team, and try to win tickets to BookCon 2019.
+Tickets here.

 Nerd Nite NYC

 Tuesday May 14, 2019

 Littlefield: 635 Sackett Street (Gowanus/Park Slope) Brooklyn

 Trivia + Presentations: Doors at 6:40pm, starts at 7:00pm: $14

 Presentations-Only: Doors at 8:15pm, starts at 8:30pm: $10

 Back to the Lectures at-hand: